 The following seven steps can assist with the creation of an asthma friendly child care centre:

 Step 1.
 Establish a process to identify children with asthma

 In order to support children with asthma it is important for all staff to understand who has asthma.
-Parent/guardians are encouraged to notify the organization about their child’s asthma (i.e., include a question about asthma on all registration forms).
+Parent/guardians are encouraged to notify the organization about their child’s asthma (For example, include a question about asthma on all registration forms).